-By Jeffrey Zarin, MD and Michael Baratz, MD, Tufts Medical Center Department of Orthopaedic Surgery
+By Jeffrey Zarin, MD, Tufts Medical Center Department of Orthopaedic Surgery

 Your knees are involved in almost every activity you do—walking, bending, and turning.
 That’s why knee pain can severely limit your ability to move and work.

 The most common cause of knee pain, arthritis, affects 1.3 million people living in Massachusetts.
 Arthritis is also the nation’s most common cause of disability.
 You may be surprised to learn that arthritis is not just a condition of the elderly – in our clinic we are seeing more and more young, active patients with painful inflammation and stiffness caused by arthritis in the joints.